 22) The phrase ‘’hook up’’ means something totally different to them than it does to you.

 23) No matter how successful you are our parents know someone whose kid has a higher board result, better salary, and more attractive significant other than you.

 24) Their dance moves are totally unique like taking hands to the top, pull the rope and horizontal 8.

 26) Loves to talk, topic is not an issue, can talk for an hour on a technology which is not available yet (it’s how we started to do Tech PR in the first place, I’m guessing).

-27) Forward a message asking you not to forward a cheap message, next message forwarded will be a cheap one :P
+27) Forward a message asking you not to forward a cheap message, next message forwarded will be a cheap one.

 29) An average Pakistani has a great sense of sacrifice and giving.